tsmatz/minerl-maze-sample/Readme.md

 ```

 This repository includes a pre-trained agent (```checkpoint/checkpoint-645```).
-Then you can also run this checkpoint as follows.
+Run this checkpoint as follows, if you don't have any trained agent.

 ```
 cd simulate